Garden-of-Meteors/Garden-of-Meteors/README.md

 ㅤOur main interests are Hermitcraft, Empires, and the Life Series so you likely see us either on Hermit Hill or following friends around!

 ## Just so you know!!
 ㅤWe make kms jokes!
 Not often, but just keep that in mind!
-We won't ever make kys jokes to people outside of T.S.F, but we don't care if someone makes them at us!
+We won't ever make kys jokes at other people unless they're okay with it, but we don't care if someone makes them at us!

 ㅤWe say slurs we can reclaim (ex: F slur and T slur) Once again, this isn't often, but keep this in mind!

 **PLEASEPLEASEPPPLEASEEEEE TELL US IF THIS MAKES YOU UNCOMFORTABLE!!!!!
 We don't wanna do that to someone!!**

-ㅤIf you see "DNIUSF."
-The s and f stand for "Silly freaks," the name of my main friend group! ***PLEASE RESPECT THIS.*** Even if you're on our friends list, there is a reason for this tag and you will be ignored.

 ㅤ Already mentioned this, but wanted to reiterate; We are slow.
 From a mix of health problems, meds, OSDD, and 7 concussions (yes, 7.), our processing time can take longer!
 Our memory as well can be super shitty, so we may not remember things right/at all.
 Please have patience with responses and we apologize in advance if we need you to re-word or remind us of something!
 Tone tags help sometimes, but don't overuse them, please. (ex: "Actually, could you go over there instead?/nf/nm/srs/neu/lh")